Chania On a Budget

 The Firkas Fortress at the western tip of the harbor heads the best-preserved section of the massive fortifications that were built by the Venetians to protect the city from marauding pirates and invading Turks.
 The Turks invaded anyway, in 1645, and turned the fortress into a barracks and a prison.
 Today, parts of it house the Maritime Museum of Crete.
 There’s a great view of the harbor from the top.

-The Maritime Museum of Crete.
+The Maritime Museum of Crete should also be on your list.
 Part of the hulking Venetian-built Firkas Fortress at the western port entrance, this museum celebrates Crete's nautical tradition with model ships, naval instruments, paintings, photographs, maps and memorabilia.
 One room is dedicated to historical sea battles while upstairs there's thorough documentation on the WWII-era Battle of Crete.

-The Church of Agios Nikolaos.
-One of Chania's most intriguing buildings is this Venetian-era church with both a bell tower and a double-balconied minaret the latter replaced a second bell tower during its stint as a mosque under Turkish rule.
+The Church of Agios Nikolaos is stunningly beautiful.
+One of Chania's most intriguing buildings is this Venetian-era church with both a bell tower and a double-balconied minaret - the latter replaced a second bell tower during its stint as a mosque under Turkish rule.
 Inside, the massive bronze chandeliers dangling from a barrel-vaulted coffered ceiling will likely draw your attention.

 The old town is centered around the harbor, it is a maze of alleys and houses that has been standing for many hundred years rebuilt, ruined, and built up again with details from the different epochs.
 Old town is full of souvenir, art, and crafts shops.
 The beaches begin in the city a bit away but not far from the old town.
 The nearest beach is Nea Hora, a 1 km. walk from the west end of the Old Town.